92nd Academy Awards: Ratings and reception

 The American telecast on ABC drew in an average of 23.64 million people over its length, which was a 20% decrease from the previous year's ceremony.
 The show also earned lower Nielsen ratings compared to the previous ceremony with 13.6% of households watching the ceremony.
 In addition, it garnered a lower rating among viewers between ages 18-49 with a 5.3 rating among viewers in that demographic.
 Furthermore, some media outlets pointed out that the 62nd Grammy Awards that were broadcast on CBS two weeks earlier earned a higher 18-49 demographic rating with a 5.4 figure.
 It earned the lowest viewership for an Academy Award telecast since figures were compiled beginning with the 46th ceremony in 1974.
+However, it was the tenth most watched telecast in the United States in 2020, behind only sport events and The Masked Singer season 3 premiere.

 In July 2020, the show received nine nominations at the 72nd Primetime Creative Arts Emmys.
 Two months later, the ceremony won two of those nominations for Outstanding Production Design for a Variety Special (Jason Sherwood and Alana Billingsley) and Outstanding Sound Mixing for a Variety Series or Special (Paul Sandweiss, Tommy Vicari, Biff Dawes, Pablo Munguia, Kristian Pedregon, Patrick Baltzell, Michael Parker, Christian Schrader, John Perez, Marc Repp, and Thomas Pesa).

 "In Memoriam"

 The annual "In Memoriam" segment was presented by Steven Spielberg.
-Singers Billie Eilish and Finneas O'Connell performed The Beatles song "Yesterday" during the tribute.
+Singers Billie Eilish and Finneas O'Connell performed the Beatles song "Yesterday" during the tribute.